Government guidelines on alcohol are made in response to evidence about the links between alcohol and risks to our health.

 Beer, lagers, stouts and ales contain varying amounts of gluten and are not suitable for a gluten free diet, but gluten free options are available.

 There are two types of gluten free beer – naturally gluten free and gluten removed.
 For both types, by law, manufacturers can only label their beer gluten free if it contains 20 ppm or less of gluten (the legal definition of gluten free).
-In addition, a gluten removed beer made from barley must, by allergen labelling law, state on the labelling that it ‘contains barley.’
-You can find out more about how gluten free beer is made and tested here.
+In addition, a gluten removed beer made from barley must, by allergen labelling law, state on the label that it ‘contains barley.’
+You can find out more about how gluten free beer is made and tested here and for more information about fermented, hydrolysed products please read our article.

 You can find a list of specially manufactured gluten free beers, lagers and ales in the Drinks section of your Food and Drink Guide, or if you are a Member, on our online Food and Drink Information and our Gluten Free Food Checker app.

 Please remember that alcohol can have side effects whether or not you have coeliac disease.
-Check out Drink Aware for more information.
+Check out the NHS website for more information on Alcohol. .

 How much alcohol?